 - Scans “My Drive” for the source address in your migration project.

-- Migrates only folders that are owned by that account and migrates only files in those owned folders that are owned by that account.
+- Migrates only folders owned by that account and migrates only files in those folders owned by that account.

 - Sharing permissions for owned folders and all documents in those folders are also migrated.

 - No folders or files owned by another user are migrated.

 Google Drive to Google Drive migrations utilizing Full Copy browsing mode

 If an item in the source Google Drive has multiple parent folders or locations, it will be duplicated to multiple folders at the destination.
 However, it will not be linked or synced at the destination.